manjulananduri/manjulananduri.github.io/_posts/2023-03-23-bard-prompts-for-everyone.md

 ### Conclusion:

-In conclusion, these 200+ Bard AI prompts are sure to inspire you to create something amazing.
-Try out Bard today and see what you can create!
+In conclusion, these 200+ Gemini AI prompts are sure to inspire you to create something amazing.
+Try out Gemini today and see what you can create!
 And don't forget to share your creations with us!
-We love seeing what our users create using Bard.
+We love seeing what our users create using Gemini.